Abhi0323/RAG-Powered-AI-Assistant-Transforming-Data-Retrieval-and-Analysis-Across-the-Web-and-PDFs/README.md

 Research: Glean quick insights from academic papers to market research.
 Reading: Short on time?
 Summarize long articles or reports.
 Lifelong Learning: Stay curious, ask away, and get well-informed answers.

+Pleasef refer to this article if you want understand the workflow of this application even better: https://medium.com/@abhishekgoud1212/introducing-the-ultimate-personal-ai-assistant-your-web-and-pdf-researcher-36bf9ee0cc96